mingzilla/pi-api-mcp-server/README.md

 - **analyze-charts**: Analyze charts in the dashboard
 - **compare-charts**: Compare data between two charts
 - **category-usage-analysis**: Analyze how categories are being used in charts
+- **use-filters**: Shows how to use filters effectively with this API

 ## Claude Integration Examples